 After all information has been reviewed for academically qualified applicants, the Admissions Committee will meet to recommend which applicants it feels are best suited to enter the veterinary curriculum.
-Academic and non-cognitive factors will be used to reach the committee’s final recommendation.
+Academic and non-cognitive factors will be used to reach the Admissions Committee’s final recommendation.
 In the case of WICHE applicants, the process will yield a ranked list of all applicants from each sending state.
 Ranking of applicants from each WICHE state by the receiving regional colleges of veterinary medicine helps determine which applicants are funded each year by their respective states.
 Admission Committee recommendations for all other applicant pools, including recommendations of applicants who are acceptable for admission and those recommended for denial of admission, are submitted to the Director of Admissions and Dean of the College of Veterinary Medicine for final review.
 This final review of Admission Committee recommendations is based on the same non-cognitive criteria evaluated by the Admissions Committee to ensure that the college is admitting a class that reflects a broad diversity of anticipated career pathways and goals, life experience and circumstance, and stated interests in serving the veterinary profession and society.
 This process will generate a final grouping of applicants into those who will receive offers of admission, a waitlisted group from which offers of admission may be made at a later date, and a group denied admission.

 Washington State University Non-Discrimination Statement